Episode 789: We are going to create a thing

 David comes into the room and calls Vicki’s name several times.
 When she finally comes to, she admits that she has been zoning out a lot lately, and says that it is a habit she needs to break.
 David says that it frightens him when she gets that way.
 She doesn’t look like herself when those spells come over her.
 He gets the feeling that she’s turning into someone else.
 Vicki can’t deny that David is onto something, and only when he insists on sticking with the subject after she has clearly become uncomfortable does Vicki become defensive and retreat behind claims that David is letting his imagination run away with him.

 Mad scientist Julia Hoffman has insinuated herself into the house, concealing her true identity and pretending to be an historian writing a book about the old families of New England.
 David shows her an album of family portraits.
 He identifies one portrait as his namesake, David Collins.
-During the Laura storyline, a great deal was made of the fact he was the first member of the family to bear the name “David,” and that Laura insisted on giving her son this name would ultimately become evidence that her evil plans for him were in place long before he was born.
-So David’s remark about a previous “David Collins” is a significant retcon.*
+In #153, it was established that he was the first member of the family to bear the name “David,” and that his mother Laura insisted on giving her son this name would ultimately become evidence that her evil plans for him were in place long before he was born.
+So David’s remark about a previous “David Collins” will strike longtime viewers as a significant retcon.*

 Though David has looked through the book many times, he finds a portrait in it that he has never seen before.
 It depicts Sarah Collins, who lived from 1786 to 1796.
 Sarah’s ghost has been busy in the area in recent weeks, and the clear implication is that she inserted the page.
 That in turn would suggest that Sarah might have more powers than we have seen her use so far.